cloudposse/atmos/README.md

 ## Developing Your Own CLI

 One way to use this project is by writing your own custom cli that leverages our variants.
 This is ideal when you have your own workflows that you want to develop in addition to using the ones we've developed for you.
 For example, maybe you have your own existing cli tools (e.g. using `terragrunt`).
 In this case, you may want to start by developing your own cli.

-### Configure the CLI
+## Configure CLI

 The CLI top-level module [main.variant](example/cli/main.variant) contains the global settings (options) for the CLI, including the location of the terraform projects, helmfiles, and configurations.